 The Lobby Atrium on Deck 3 usually featured a duo or trio and they were all quite good actually.
 We didn’t really sit to listen to them much because most to the atrium is being used by the ship’s photographers to take portraits, but they are quite good.
 If you sat at the bar located on Deck 3 that’s a good place to sit and still hear the music.

-The Tube was the biggest disappointment because that was really the only place to see an “adult only” show each evening.
+The Tube was the biggest disappointment because that was really the only place to see an “adult-only” show each evening.
 I would love to see Disney re-model Europa using the layout of Remy, Palo and Meridian as a guide.
 Enlarge and re-design The Tube as a straight nightclub with a larger bar and larger dance floor.
-This could also host live musical acts and adult only karaoke as well.
+This could also host live musical acts and adult-only karaoke as well.
 Put the Skyline Lounge in the middle just as Meridian is between Palo and Remy.
-Create a true adults only theater on the other side, maybe with the La Piazza theme that’s set up with good sight lines from front to back.
-The champagnes and the concept of being able to order a single glass from any bottle could move up to the Meridian, that would go along with the high end cocktails and liquor they already have.
+Create a true adults only theater on the other side, maybe with the La Piazza theme that’s set up with good sightlines from front to back.
+The champagnes and the concept of being able to order a single glass from any bottle could move up to the Meridian, which would go along with the high-end cocktails and liquor they already have.
 As for the O’Gills Irish Pub / Sports Bar, perhaps that could be relocated elsewhere in the ship.
-Disney could also utilize the D Lounge as an adults-only space after 10:30pm giving access to a large theater for evening entertainment.
+Disney could also utilize the D Lounge as an adults-only space after 10:30 pm giving access to a large theater for evening entertainment.

-So as adults, looking for “adult only” entertainment in the evening generally mean going to a movie, or relaxing at a bar.
+So as adults, looking for “adult-only” entertainment in the evening generally means going to a movie, or relaxing at a bar.
 This is one area where Disney is definitely lacking, would have been nice to see more shows and evening events aimed at adults.